moxystudio/eslint-config/README.md

 First you need to choose the **base** configuration to use:

 - `es5` - The configuration to be used in ECMAScript 5 based projects
-- `es6` - The configuration to be used in ECMAScript 6 based projects
+- `es6` - The configuration to be used in ECMAScript 6 based projects (aka 2015)
-- `es7` - The configuration to be used in ECMAScript 7 based projects
+- `es7` - The configuration to be used in ECMAScript 7 based projects (aka 2016)
-- `es8` - The configuration to be used in ECMAScript 8 based projects
+- `es8` - The configuration to be used in ECMAScript 8 based projects (aka 2017)
+- `es9` - The configuration to be used in ECMAScript 8 based projects (aka 2018)

 Then enhance it with one or more **addons**:

 - `browser` - If you are going to develop code for the browser (assumes you use CommonJS or AMD)
 - `node` - If you are going to develop code for [NodeJS](nodejs.org)
 - `es6-modules`: If you are going to use ES6 import & export instead of CommonJS or AMD
-- `object-spread`: Allows to use [object rest spread](https://github.com/tc39/proposal-object-rest-spread) when destructuring objects
+- `object-spread`: Allows to use [object rest spread](https://github.com/tc39/proposal-object-rest-spread) when destructuring objects (not necessary if you are using the `es9` base configuration)
 - `babel-parser`: Use [babel-eslint](https://github.com/babel/babel-eslint) parser so that you may use language features that are not yet implemented in eslint (e.g.: dynamic imports)
 - `react` - If you are going to use [React](https://reactjs.org/) (requires `es6` base configuration or higher)
 - `jest` - If you are going to [Jest](https://facebook.github.io/jest/) to develop tests